If we scaled the entire human history into a 24 hour day, what would that timeline tell us?

 23:30 (~ 5000 BP): Bronze Age begins (ends ~3220 BP), powered by Yamnaya advances.
 The materials for making bronze had to be sourced from hundreds of kilometres away and required long-distance trade, which likely led to wealth accumulation.

-23:33 – 23:30 (~4500 – 3500 BP): Yamnaya spread back from present-day Iran/Eastern Europe toward the east, reaching present-day India.
+23:33 – 23:30 (~4500 – 3500 BP): Yamnaya spread back from present-day Iran/Eastern Europe toward the east, reaching present-day India, and impacting the Indus Valley.
 The Yamnaya are the likely source of the Proto-Indo-European languages, which is the precursor to all Indo-European (incl. northern Indian, Iranian, Germanic, and Latin) languages, and the most widely spoken language family in the world today.

 23:30 – 23:35 (~3500-3000 BP): Indus Valley civilisation forms and spawns Hinduism.